Doctor of Physical Therapy Degree

 - Physical Therapy Observation: Applicants are required to obtain a minimum of 30 contact hours with a physical therapist in a variety of physical therapy settings prior to application submission.
 Exposure to multiple types of physical therapy practices such as, geriatrics, pediatrics, neurology and orthopedics is desired, and a consideration in the decision to offer admission.
 Students may contact hospitals, nursing homes and outpatient physical therapy clinics to meet the required observation hours.
 Observation hours do not have to be verified.

-- ATSU maintains articulation agreements with Arizona State University (ASU), Grand Canyon University (GCU), Truman State University (TSU) and Chaminade University of Honolulu.
+- ATSU maintains priority consideration agreements with Arizona State University (ASU), Grand Canyon University (GCU), Truman State University (TSU) and Chaminade University of Honolulu.
 More information.

 - Secondary or supplemental application: Applicants meeting the minimum GPA requirements will be invited by ATSU via email to submit a secondary application.
 This application, in addition to a $70 application fee, must be submitted to ATSU for admission consideration.